 8 October, 1844- Aggy, also referred to as Agnes, deed of manumission from Edmund F. Vauter, and Burlington lots 108, 123 and the eastern half of lot 72.
 Ownership of Aggy had gone to Edmund upon the death of his sister, Virginia Vauter.
 Virginia left instruction in her will that Aggy be freed upon Edmund’s death or whenever he saw fit, with the town lots transferred to her upon her emancipation.

-23 September, 1846- Horatio Wood, of Boone County sells Betsy,a woman about 50 yrs old, Charles, a boy about 15 yrs old, and Jim, a boy about 9 yrs old for the sum of $1, 075 to Martha D. Wood of Mason County.
-This is a mortgage of the slaves, Martha gives Wood $500 and agrees to be his security for the remaining $575 for which Horatio Wood is indebted to Samuel E. Colochy, J.J.
+23 September, 1846- Horatio Wood, of Boone County mortgages his enslaved people: Betsy,a woman about 50 yrs old, Charles, a boy about 15 yrs old, and Jim, a boy about 9 yrs old for the sum of $1, 075 to Martha D. Wood of Mason County.
+Martha gave Wood $500 and agrees to be his security for the remaining $575 for which Horatio Wood is indebted to Samuel E. Colochy, J.J.
 Miller and Marshal M. McNanama.
 Transfer of ownership of the enslaved people would occur if Horatio is unable to pay his debts.

 3 May 1847- Deed of manumission- Michael Rouse to Abraham, abt.
 50 yrs, granted his freedom for the sum of $1, and in consideration of years of faithful service

-26 July 1852- Sale of a parcel of land from Abraham and Mary Stansifer to Charles, free man of color, formerly of the estate of Reuben S. Clarkson,a parcel of land for $160.
+26 July 1852- Sale of a parcel of land from Abraham and Mary Stansifer to Charles, free man of color, (formerly enslaved by Reuben S. Clarkson,) a parcel of land for $160.
 The land is on the waters of Gunpowder Creek, bordered by the lands of Edward Rice (west side of Visalia Road), Samuel Stephens, then Henry Hamilton and back to Rice- no acreage or measurements given in deed.
 The parcel is all of the land owned by the Stansifers on the East side of Visalia Road.